godfreybrew/CybersecurityMaster/README.md

 * Unknown virus : isn't or is no more in the antivirus signatures table.
 * Polymorph virus : Light modification of the code to modify the signature.

+__Different virus :__

+### Boot virus
+Infect when the computer boots (from external drive).
+Counter-measure : BIOS setup, avoid boot from external drive.

+### Excecutable virus
+Propagation through excecutable file.
+Infection when the infected program is excecuted (games, utilities).

+### Macro virus
+Propagation through Word, Excel, Access.
+Infection when file is opened with the associated application.
+Parade : desactivate macro

+### Worm
+Propagation through mails in messages and attached pieces.
+Use a secure mail and browser.
+Forbied attached mails and excecutable attachments.

+__Components to struggle virus :__

+### Enduser equipment security
+Secure OS, email and browser.
+Apply patches, don't install unnecessary products and utilities, minimize started services.

+### User awareness
+Sensitization : sessions, flyers, etc.

+Teach best practices to follow :
+- Don't all documents,
+- Care to downloading,
+- Read the security charts and know the punishments.